hololinked-dev/docs/docs/beginners-guide/articles/properties/arguments.md

 ### `remote`

-setting `remote` to False makes the inaccessible to a client but accessible to the object locally.
+setting `remote` to False makes the property inaccessible to a client but accessible to the object locally.
 This is still useful to type-restrict python attributes to provide an interface to other developers using your class, for example, when someone else inherits your `Thing`.
 For example, the `Thing`'s `logger` is implemented in this fashion:

 ```py title="local properties" linenums="1" hl_lines="11"
 import logging